-- 1. Decrease due to borrowings not yet spent included in FY2017. - 2.
+- 1. Decrease due to borrowings not yet spent within the financial year. - 2.
 Increase in tax receivable due to tax loss. - 3.
 Increase in lease incentives received for Aickin and Castan Chambers.
 Offset by same amount included in Liabilities. - 4.
 Investment in new floor fit-outs, owned properties and IT network infrastructure. - 5.
+Goodwill on the purchase of Redmon Group's Queen Street serviced office business (now known as Opus Workspaces Pty Ltd.)

-Setting up of new serviced office business. - 6.
-Market value movement - 7.
-Increase in lease incentives received for Aickin and Castan Chambers.
-Offset by same amount included in Assets. - 8.
-Prepaid revenue. - 9.
-Increased borrowings to fund Aickin and Castan chambers. \$900k repaid in July 2018. - 10.
-Tax timing difference resulting from the capital investment in Aickin and Castan Chambers. - 11.
+- 8. Prepaid revenue. - Increased borrowings to fund Aickin and Castan chambers. \$900k repaid in July 2018 Tax timing difference related to revalued properties; will become taxable when properties are disposed - 11.
 Increased make good provision.